Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 Reemployment Assistance (RA) benefits are available if: (a) test positive for COVID19 & temporarily unable to work; (b) out of work because employer closed due to COVID-19;

-PEUC: The first week a claimant can be compensated on this benefit is the week beginning March 29, 2020, and the last payable week is the week ending Dec.
+PEUC: This program provides and additional 13 weeks of benefits to those who have exhausted all other benefit options.
+The first week a claimant could be compensated on this benefit is the week beginning March 29, 2020, and the last payable week is the week ending Dec.
 26, 2020.

 By Executive Order, the Tennessee Governor suspended the waiting period.
 Workers may be eligible for UI benefits if a) employer closes to help slow the spread of the virus and temporarily has to lay off employees; b) if claimant left work after being directed by a medical professional or health authority to isolate or quarantine due to COVID-19, who intends to return to work, and who is otherwise eligible for benefits.